Service Dog Certification Preparation

 We are accept people who:

 3. Understand that teaching a dog to assist you takes a lot of time, dedication, and effort on your part.
 It is not a walk in the park - although it often involves many, many walks in parks!
+Our successful clients are with us for 6 months to 2 years.

 4. Understand that we will not force a dog to assist you.
 Your dog must help you of their own free will, because of the bond of trust, communication, and positivity that you have built together.

-If you are getting a puppy and planning to raise it as a potential service dog, start with our Puppy Prodigy Program.
+If you are getting a puppy and planning to raise it as a potential service dog, start with our

-For those who missed out on the puppy program, or don't have a dog yet but would like to learn the skills to train their own service dog, our Owner Trainer Foundations Program is the first step you need to take.
+For those who missed out on the puppy program, or don't have a dog yet but would like to learn the skills to train their own service dog, our Foundations Program is the first step you need to take.

 For some people, our Foundations Program is all they need.
 Once they are given the knowledge, they have the skills they need to carry on by themselves.
+For everyone else, we have Certification Prep.

 Our Service Dog Certification Prep Program Includes: